 If were on Mars, and wanted to get back-to-home, I would Hail a taxi.
 There's nothing I like better Than hailing a taxi, they have saved me many times From the spectre of fiscal responsibility.
 From the bottom Of a well comes my voice, hailing a taxi: "Get Me Out Of This Oubliette"!
 Beside the bed where I make

 Michael Benedikt was born in 1935 in New York City.
-He received his B.A. from New York University and earned a Master's Degree in English & Comparative Literature from Columbia University.
-He was an Editorial Assistant for Horizon Press from 1959 to 1962, and in 1963-64 served as Managing Editor for the literary magazine Locus Solus.
+He received his BA from New York University and earned a master's degree in English and comparative literature from Columbia University.
+He was an editorial assistant for Horizon Press from 1959 to 1962, and in 1963-64 served as managing editor for the literary magazine Locus Solus.

-Prior to publishing his first collection of poetry, Benedikt co-edited three anthologies of 20th-Century Poetic Theatre from abroad: Modern French Theatre: The Avant-Garde, Dada, & Surrealism (1964); Post-War German Theatre (1966) and Modern Spanish Theatre (1967).
-His anthology of twentieth-century American plays, Theatre Experiment, was issued in 1968.
-He is also the editor of two landmark anthologies of twentieth-century poetry: The Poetry of Surrealism (1974); and The Prose Poem: An International Anthology (1976).
+Prior to publishing his first collection of poetry, Benedikt co-edited three anthologies of 20th-Century Poetic Theatre from abroad: Modern French Theatre: The Avant-Garde, Dada, & Surrealism (Dutton, 1964); Post-War German Theatre (Dutton, 1966); and Modern Spanish Theatre (Dutton, 1967).
+His anthology of twentieth-century American plays, Theatre Experiment (Doubleday), was issued in 1968.
+He is also the editor of two landmark anthologies of twentieth-century poetry: The Poetry of Surrealism (Little Brown & Co., 1974); and The Prose Poem: An International Anthology (Dell, 1976).
 A critical Festschrift, Benedikt: A Profile was issued by Grilled Flowers Press in 1978.
-Benedikt was Poetry Editor for The Paris Review from 1975 to 1978.
+Benedikt was poetry editor for The Paris Review from 1975 to 1978.
 His editorial selections are represented in The Paris Review Anthology (1990).
-Occasionally active as a critic/journalist, he is also a former Associate Editor of Art News and Art International.
+Occasionally active as a literary critic and journalist, he was also an associate editor of Art News and Art International.
 His literary criticism has appeared in Poetry and The American Book Review.